-First of all thank you so much everyone for your amazing feedback about the last weeks post.
+First of all thank you so much, everyone, for your amazing feedback about the last week’s post.
 It means a lot to me.
-Frankly it was for me also one of my favourite posts, the subject I found very interesting and fascinating.
+Frankly, it was for me also one of my favorite posts, the subject I found very interesting and fascinating.
 I will definitely continue that topic.
-Infact I am still in the amaze of dimensions.
+In fact, I am still in the amaze of dimensions.

-By using dimensions like length, width, depth etc. we describe or locate something in earth.
+By using dimensions like length, width, depth etc. we describe or locate something in the earth.
 But are there anything to measure or describe your life.
-What would you call a good life or a bad life.
-What are those lifes dimensions?
+What would you call a good life or a bad life?
+What are those lives dimensions?

 Well, this does not have a straight forward answer and answer may vary person to person.
-For a person who has to struggle daily to get food, having a good meal everyday may be good life to him/her.
-On the other hand people who has the basic comforts of life, having a good meal daily is of nothing exciting to him.
+For a person who has to struggle daily to get food, having a good meal every day may be a good life to him/her.
+On the other hand, people who have the basic comforts of life, having a good meal daily is of nothing exciting to him.
 He would not consider a good life is consist of just good food.
 Someone correctly said-

 ” The life you are living now is also dream of millions”

-According to this theory people are motivated by their unsatisfied needs.
+According to this theory, people are motivated by their unsatisfied needs.
 As each one of these needs satisfied (or fulfilled), it drives and next need emerge.
-For example if someone’s need of need of food is satisfied then he/she will desire for better clothing or better housing etc.
+For example, if someone’s need of food is satisfied then he/she will desire for better clothing or better housing etc.

 ‘Lower order needs’ are mainly fulfilled externally means needs such as food, clothing, shelter, security etc are lower order needs and these need to be fulfilled.
 It doesn’t depend on your wish or opinion.
 You need food otherwise you will die.
-Without a shelter you can’t rest properly.
+Without shelter, you can’t rest properly.

 This is a beautiful theory that depicts human behavior.
 Look at the picture, it shows as the lower needs are fulfilled humans should crave for higher order needs.

-I use the word human should crave for because not every human fulfil higher order needs.
-As you need to push yourself to fulfil those needs those are optional to us.
+I use the word human should crave for because not every human fulfill higher order needs.
+As you need to push yourself to fulfill those needs those are optional to us.

-If conclusion, you always need to fulfil your lower needs first before reaching the higher needs and one cannot have a good life just by fulfilling few needs and not paying attention to others.
+In conclusion, you always need to fulfill your lower needs first before reaching the higher needs and one cannot have a good life just by fulfilling few needs and not paying attention to others.

 Just like ‘Maslow’s hierarchy of needs’ you need to become better at all the dimensions as you grow up to become a better version of yourself.
 Let’s explain the dimensions little bit-

-3. Finance- This one is most well known dimension by which often people measure others.
-Of-course it’s an significant dimension.
-But remember financial knowledge is not same as having lot of money.
+3. Finance- This one is the most well-known dimension by which often people measure others.
+Of course, it’s a significant dimension.
+But remember financial knowledge is not the same as having a lot of money.
 A person with financial knowledge can make money from scratch but for a financially dumb guy once lost, it’s forever lost.

 4. Intellect- Leonardo da Vinci said ‘ Learning never exhausts mind’.
-Once you realizes that, you will feel great satisfaction inside.
+Once you realize that, you will feel great satisfaction inside.
 Intellect is a gift to humans, not every species have that.
 So utilize it for your own joy.
-As the fulfilment you get here is internal, you don’t need others approval or opinions to feel happy or satisfied.
+As the fulfilment, you get here is internal, you don’t need others approval or opinions to feel happy or satisfied.

-5. Spiritual- This is most confusing and misunderstood dimension to people.
-Whenever someone say spritual we imagine a picture where a monk is meditating in a mountain or forest.
-You don’t have to be a monk or anything special to be spritual (you can be if you wish).
-It is about valuing yourself, being a empathetic person, believing that all the differences, boundaries are in our own mind. we all are one and.
-Being spritual is respecting that oneness.
+5. Spiritual- This is the most confusing and misunderstood dimension to people.
+Whenever someone says spiritual we imagine a picture where a monk is meditating in a mountain or forest.
+You don’t have to be a monk or anything special to be spiritual (you can be if you wish).
+It is about valuing yourself, being an empathetic person, believing that all the differences, boundaries are in our own mind. we all are one and.
+Being spiritual is respecting that oneness.